-Eric Coulon has become something of a living legend in La Montagne de Reims region and is definitely a character worth getting acquainted with.
+Eric Coulon has become something of a living legend in the La Montagne de Reims region and is definitely a character worth getting acquainted with.
 From his base in the charming village of Vrigny, he crafts some of the most authentic and complex Champagne available today.
 He is living proof that great Champagne does not begin and end with the Grande Marques, as anyone who has tasted a bottle of Roger Coulon can testify!

 Champagne Roger Coulon Brut Grande Tradition

 A varying blend of Pinot Noir, Chardonnay and Pinot Meunier, the last grape playing a dominant role, usually over 40%.
 Produced from Premier Cru vineyards, using the traditional method.
 The wine is aged on its lees for a minimum of 3 years before being disgorged.